 - You can return the bicycle at any of the parking stations around town.

-Then walking is an ideal way of sight-seeing at a leisurely pace!
-With more chances of spotting Ipoh street art!
+Staying in a hotel in Ipoh Old Town?
+Then, walking is an ideal way of sightseeing at a leisurely pace!
+With more chances of spotting street art!

-You can get a map from the Ipoh Tourist Information Centre by Ipoh Padang.
-To decide which Ipoh walking trail you want to take.
+You can get a map from the Ipoh Tourist Information Centre by Ipoh Padang if you need it.
+Or read our guide on taking the heritage trail.

 - Snatch thieves exist in Ipoh!
 Always keep your bag close to you.
 And eyes off your phone when walking the streets.